 In line with the Victorian Government's Roadmap for Reform, Education State reforms and broader child safety initiatives, Part 6A of the Child Wellbeing and Safety Act 2005 was proclaimed in September 2018.
-The Act established the Child Information Sharing (CIS) Scheme, which enables sharing of confidential information between prescribed information sharing entities (refer to Definitions) in a timely and effective manner in order to promote the wellbeing and safety of children.
+The Act established the Child Information Sharing (CIS) Scheme, which enables sharing of confidential information between prescribed information sharing entities in a timely and effective manner in order to promote the wellbeing and safety of children.
 Alongside the CIS Scheme, the Family Violence Protection Act 2008 includes the Family Violence Information Sharing (FVIS) Scheme and the Family Violence Multi-Agency Risk Assessment and Management Framework, which enables information to be shared between prescribed entities to assess and manage family violence risk to children and adults.
 It will allow professionals working with children to gain a complete view of the children they work with, making it easier to identify wellbeing or safety needs earlier, and to act on them sooner.

-Any person who forms a reasonable belief (refer to Definitions), that a child is in need of protection may report their concerns to the Child Protection (refer to Definitions).
+Any person who forms a reasonable belief that a child is in need of protection may report their concerns to the Child Protection.

-Early childhood teachers are required to be registered with the Victorian Institute of Teaching and are mandatory reporters (refer to Definitions).
+Early childhood teachers are required to be registered with the Victorian Institute of Teaching and are mandatory reporters.
 In addition, all educators with post-secondary qualifications in the care, education or minding of children and employed or engaged in an education and care service or a children's service and all proprietors, nominees of a children's service, approved providers, and nominated supervisors of an education and care service are mandatory reporters.

-All mandatory reporters must make a report to Victoria Police and/or Child Protection (refer to Definitions) as soon as practicable if, during the course of their roles and responsibilities they form a reasonable belief that:
+All mandatory reporters must make a report to Victoria Police and/or Child Protection as soon as practicable if, during the course of their roles and responsibilities they form a reasonable belief that: